 So what’s a jobseeker to do?
 Read on to find out how to identify and deal with potential job scams.

 If you receive an unsolicited email from someone claiming to offer a job or internship, look out for the following red flags:

-- Claims to have been referred to you by the college or the Career Development Center (we do not give out students’ contact information!)
+- Claims to have been referred to you by the college or Career Exploration and Development (CED does not give out students’ contact information)